mhussainshah1/RoboResume/README.md

 ### Robo Resume

-Write a program that will display a resume in an organized format.
+#### Write a program that will display a resume in an organized format.

+As usual, this project is a SOLO project, and is due at 4.59 pm!!

+This project must be the only project in its GitHub repository.

+**DO NOT FORGET TO SUBMIT THE WEEKLY FEEDBACK TODAY**

 The resume must allow any user to enter and display:
 - a name,
 - an email address,